eneko89/cachekill/README.md

 Simple command line cache busting tool which fingerprints source files with a md5 content hash (either creating copies or renaming them) and replaces references to those files in target files with the new filenames.

 There were already similar packages out there, but either they weren't actively mantained or they lacked some feature I wanted.
-This is:
+This one is:
 - Fast, by doing all the IO asyncrhonously.
 - Modern, by handling promises using async await.
 - Up to date with the few dependencies it has.
+- Compatible with globs.
 - Actively mantained.

 ![Last Version](https://img.shields.io/github/package-json/v/eneko89/cachekill?label=last%20version&style=for-the-badge)
 ![Lines of code](https://img.shields.io/tokei/lines/github/eneko89/cachekill?style=for-the-badge)

 ![Npm downloads](https://img.shields.io/npm/dw/cachekill?label=npm%20downloads&style=for-the-badge)
 ![Maintenance](https://img.shields.io/maintenance/yes/2021?style=for-the-badge)